Bythinellidae

 Bythinellidae is a family of small freshwater snails with an operculum, aquatic gastropod molluscs in the order Littorinimorpha.

+Characteristics

+(Original description in French) The shell is small and either turban-shaped or tower-shaped, with a narrow umbilicus and an entire aperture.
+The operculum is horny or calcareous and may be concentric, spiral, or nearly spiral.

 Their minute shell is often colored.
 They are characterized by a calcareous operculum, a lobe on the upper surface of the neck.
 The ctenidium, the respiratory gill-comb, is very broad.
 They have a ciliary feeding habit.
 The kidney has a large extension towards the mantle.

 Genera

 Genera in the family Bythinellidae include: